kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 Since macOS is distributed through the App Store, we need to capture the package while it's being downloaded to a machine.
 Begin downloading `Install macOS Sierra.app`, but pause the download part way through.

+Locate the installer package in the `/private/var/folders/` directory, then use the following `ln` command in Terminal to create a hard link to a file on your desktop called `Install macOS Sierra.pkg`.

 `ln /private/var/folders/.../.../com.apple.appstore/.../...pkg Desktop/Install\ macOS\ Sierra.pkg`

 ##Scripts